Nihaar75858/mern-assignment-frontend/README.md

 - Minimal changes are preferred over large refactors.
 - There is no single correct solution.
 - Please explain *why* you made the changes you did.
-- You may use AI tools, but you should understand and be able to justify the result.
+- You may update this README if required to document your changes.

 ---